 Best NYC Wine Tasting!

 Cruising along the Hudson is one of the things we look forward to every spring.
 The view of the infamous NYC skyline and the tranquility of sailing is an experience that never gets old.
 A few weeks ago we upgraded our usual cruise, with a wine and cheese pairing class aboard Classic Harbor Line‘s Manhattan II.
 This particular cruise is about 2 hours long and features wines from all over the world paired with artisan cheeses all presented by Wendy Crispell, a certified wine and cheese educator.
-Click here to continue reading.
-(This will lead you to another website)

 Look for Special Alerts on the Schooner America 2.0 City Lights Calendar to attend these special outings with Jazz!